chimera-linux/cports/Packaging.md

 The `sysroot` refers to `/` for native targets and `/usr/<short_triplet>` for cross-compiling targets.

-The `get_tool_flags` method is used to implement the appropriate methods for retrieving `CFLAGS`, `LDFLAGS` and so on on `Template`.
-They are not influenced by the template's configuration.
-You pass the flags variable name as the name, such as the string `CFLAGS`.

 In general, you will not want to use the profile's methods, and the member variables are strictly read only.